MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/signin/live-unity-prefabs-sign-in.md

 If you enter play mode, the service will sign in a user automatically.
 In Unity, the Xbox Live SDK simulates calls to the Xbox Live service and sends back fake data for you to work with.

-In order to view live data, you will need to build the project as a UWP application and run it from Visual Studio; see [Configure Xbox Live in Unity](../configure-xbox-live-in-unity.md).
+In order to view live data, you will need to build the project as a UWP application and run it from Visual Studio; see [Configuring Xbox Live in Unity](../live-configure-xbl-in-unity.md).

 When you enter play mode in Unity, the prefab will be populated with the fake data, which will simulate information such as the Gamertag, Gamerpic and Gamerscore of a player.
 This is the information that should be displayed by the **UserProfile** prefab.